luxleaks/luxleaks.github.io/source/localizable/asso.en.html.md

 ---
 # Antoine&nbsp;Deltour Support Committee

+**The Annual General Meeting of June 15, 2018, approved the dissolution of Antoine Deltour’s support committee.
+A huge thanks to all the people who joined us in this fight!**

 ## Organization

 The Antoine Deltour's support committee is a non-profit organization, registered in France as an "Assocation Loi de 1901".
 Its objectives are: